 Who is in the cast of Avatar: The Last Airbender?

-The two executive producers Michael Dante DiMartino and Bryan Konietzko had the following to say on casting for the series (before they departed):
+Before their departure from the project, here’s what Michael Dante DiMartino and Bryan Konietzko had to say about casting the series:

 “We’re thrilled for the opportunity to helm this live-action adaptation of Avatar: The Last Airbender.
 We can’t wait to realize Aang’s world as cinematically as we always imagined it to be, and with a culturally appropriate, non-whitewashed cast.”

-Dante Basco (who voiced Prince Zuko in the animated series) has also been pegged for a role in the upcoming Netflix series but won’t be returning as Prince Zuko.
+Despite rumors up until the official cast announcement, Dante Basco (who voiced Prince Zuko in the animated series) had been pegged for a role in the upcoming Netflix series but eventually confirmed he wouldn’t be returning as Prince Zuko.

 Who is involved with Avatar: The Last Airbender on Netflix?